browserengineering/book/book/scheduling.md

 staying fast and responsive.
 That requires a unified task abstraction to keep track of the browser's pending work.
-Moreover, browser work must be split across multiple CPU threads\index{thread}, with different threads running events in parallel to maximize responsiveness.
+Moreover, browser work must be split across multiple CPU threads\index{thread}, with different threads running tasks in parallel to maximize responsiveness.

 Tasks and Task Queues